 FaithGroups is a small-group ministry at Sacred Heart.
 Groups of 5 to 10 parishioners meet to discuss faith and life.
 The parish provides a video message based on the readings of the previous Sunday, and a few questions to facilitate a faith-based discussion.

 Intentional faith-based relationships are key to sustained spiritual growth.
 Members pray and care for one another, and develop friendships with other growing disciples.
 Groups meet at different locations (the home of the FaithGroup facilitator) once a week.
 The meetings last an hour and a half.
 We provide the environment where individuals can grow as disciples for Jesus Christ.
 People will be challenged to become authentic and accountable about what is really going on in their lives in a safe and supportive community.

 Our next FaithGroups cycle will begin during the first week of Advent 2022.

 A disciple is someone who serves, and it begins here in our parish.
 Through our Weekend Ministries parishioners take responsibility for making our Weekend worship experience an excellent one.

 - Host Team: inside the building, the Host Team adds words to the welcome.
 Their goal is to greet everyone who comes through our doors, demonstrating in a convincing way our enthusiasm for their presence with us.

-To get involved, or to simply get more info, contact our ministries coordinator, Paul Schumacher.
+To get involved, or to simply get more info, contact the parish office.